PatrickKalkman/MiniVideoEncoder/README.md

 # MiniVideoEncoder

-Mini Video Encoder (MVE) is a modern video encoding platform.
+Mini Video Encoder (MVE) is a modern video encoding platform based on open-source tools and frameworks.

 MVE is
 - Scalable and portable